Best Online Healthcare Programs in California (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online healthcare degree in California offers a flexible path to a high-demand career.
-California salaries are approximately 29.5% higher than the national average for healthcare roles.
+California offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, California students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online healthcare programs and are ranked based on affordability, graduation rates, and student outcomes in California.